ahrimaz/next-movie-rater/README.md

    - All user profile URLs support either username or ID
    - Username-based URLs are preferred when available
    - Backwards compatible with ID-based URLs

+4. **User Registration**:
+   - The name field during signup is used as the base for the user's profile URL
+   - Users are informed that their name will be used for their profile URL
+   - Validation ensures names can be converted to valid usernames
+   - Minimum of 3 characters with only allowed special characters (hyphens, underscores, periods)

+## Authentication and User Registration

+The application uses NextAuth.js for authentication with custom registration:

+1. **User Registration**:
+   - Users provide their name, email, and password
+   - The name field is used to generate their public username for profile URLs
+   - Names are automatically converted to URL-friendly format:
+     - Spaces are replaced with hyphens
+     - Special characters are removed
+     - Made lowercase for consistency
+   - Uniqueness is guaranteed by adding a numeric suffix if needed

+2. **Login**:
+   - Users can login with their email and password
+   - After login, they're directed to their personal dashboard

+3. **Profile Sharing**:
+   - Users can share their profile using their username in the URL
+   - Example: `/profiles/john-doe` instead of `/profiles/clk2x9f340000356etsgaklj2`

 ## Implementation Plan